 He has also directed theatrical pieces such as The Letter (2010 L.I.
 Fringe), Copse (assistant director, Midwinter Madness), Death by Peanut Butter (Love Creek Productions), Ménage a Twat (Won Most Popular Production – Midtown International Short Play Festival), Ruptured and The Locals (Manhattan Rep).

 Greg holds two collegial degrees in education.
-He currently teaches the "Explore the World of Acting" course at Nassau Community College and is also the permanent substitute instructor for Susan Campanaro's Improv class at Susan Batson Studios.
+He currently teaches three courses at Nassau Community College (two acting classes and a creative writing course).
+Greg is also the permanent substitute instructor for Susan Campanaro's Improv class at Susan Batson Studios.
 Greg has a keen interest in combining his education background with his theatre experiences; the first foray into this world occurred at the 10th semi-annual Conference of Elementary-Secondary Teaching & Learning (CESTL) where Greg gave a lecture entitled "Acting'" Like a Teacher.
 This topic is continually explored as Greg frequently visits Pace University to teach a workshop to education students with Doctor Joan Walker.
 While a graduate student, Greg also had the honor of being the teaching assistant to Dave Hugo, the professor of the freshman acting class at LIU Post, during his graduate studies.